Verism: Etruscan cinerary urns theory

 Scholars debate whether the heads of reclining figures on Etruscan cinerary urns are the forebears to Republican portraiture.
-In Etruscan culture it was traditional and very common in Etruscan art to provide a naturalistic look to figures.
-Many cinerary urns are realistic looking or at least have harshly treated faces.
-Scholars debate whether the realistic-looking style of head of these figures were a native creation which influenced the Romans, or whether the Romans influenced Etruria.
+It was traditional, and very common in Etruscan art, to provide a naturalistic look to figures.
+Many cinerary urns are realistic-looking, or at least have harshly-treated faces.
+Scholars debate whether the realistic-looking style of the figures' heads was a native creation which influenced the Romans, or whether the Romans influenced Etruria.
 The issues relating to chronological time casts doubts as to the accuracy of the theory.

 Etruscan death mask theory

-Scholars consider the ancient Roman custom of making wax portraits, known as funerary or Death mask, of their ancestors as a convincing source for the veristic style.
-H. Drerup, a man of academia, argues that death masks molded straight from the face were early in use at Rome and exerted a ‘direct influence’ on Republican portraits.
+Some scholars consider the ancient Roman custom of making wax portraits, a.k.a. funerary or death masks of their ancestors as a convincing source for the veristic style.
+H. Drerup argues that death masks molded straight from the face were used early in Rome, and exerted a ‘direct influence’ on Republican portraits.
 Yet research has cast doubt on this theory.
-None of the funerary masks date before the 1st century AD.
-Evidence suggests the ancestral funerary masks merely kept pace with contemporary portraits in the round.
+None of the funerary masks date from before the 1st century AD.
+Evidence suggests that the ancestral funerary masks merely kept pace with contemporary portraits in the round.
 Chronology seems to be an issue with supporting the theory.